 - US military is reportedly preparing tertiary quarantine centres as of February 7.

-- Asymptomatic cases in China are no longer being added to WHO reports; this sudden change in how reporting is done may actually appear to be an improvement in the overall situation.
+- Asymptomatic cases in the virus’ country of origin are no longer being added to WHO reports; this sudden change in how reporting is done may actually appear to be an improvement in the overall situation.

 Beyond that, I like what I’m hearing from Peak Prosperity.
 If there are any YouTube videos you’d like to share in the comments, they’re very much appreciated.